Stax

 What is a voltage divider?

-A voltage divider is two resistors (R1 and R2) in series, where the output is taken at the junction.
-Vout = Vin × R2 / (R1 + R2).
+A voltage divider is a simple circuit with two resistors (R1 and R2) connected in series between a supply voltage and ground.
+The output voltage is taken at the junction between them.
+The formula is Vout = Vin × R2 / (R1 + R2).
+It produces a fraction of the input voltage determined by the ratio of the two resistors.

 When should I use a voltage divider?